How Shelfie Preps for the Holiday (but Mostly Leans Out on Thanksgiving)

 3. Hit the Gym Hard

 I like to workout extra hard before the holidays to make room (that’s a thing, right?).
 Whether or not this method is effective, it certainly gets my head in a good place.
 Anyone who knows me understands that I can overdo it on the holidays - and I like that.
 I like eating large amounts of food until I pass out on my uncle’s couch with a whisky in my hand while Motown plays in the background and my family sings karaoke.
 Ok… this only happened once.
-Still, once I’m home, I’ll be off my regular schedule and routine for a few days and I find mental clarity in hitting the gym a bit harder than usual in the days leading up to a week spent in Detroit.
+Still, when I’m home, I’ll be off my regular schedule and routine for a few days and I find mental clarity in hitting the gym a bit harder than usual in the days leading up to a week spent in Detroit.
 I also make a large effort to workout while I’m home.

 4. Wrap-Up My Work

-This is a tricky one, as there is no end to the amount of work I have as a business owner, but I do my best to tie-up any loose ends.
+This is a tricky one, as there is no end to the amount of work I have as a business owner but I do my best to tie-up any loose ends.
 This leaves my clients happy and allows me to focus on food, family, and friends!

 5. Make a List